xueyingzhao8/xueyingzhao8.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I am a Ph.D. candidate in Economics at the University of Warwick.
-My research interests are microeconomic theory, information economics, and industrial organization.
+My research interests are microeconomic theory, information economics, and mechanism design.

 I am currently on the 2024/25 job market.
 Here is my [C.V.](../files/cv_xueying_zhao.pdf)